dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
 so forth herein classic
-um I was falling of course the Syrian project is gained a lot of traction got a lot of trading volume each market cap and then of course that happened and I
+I was falling of course the ethereum project is gained a lot of traction got a lot of trading volume each market cap and then of course that happened and I